Nonparametric Multiple Change Point Detection for Non-Stationary Times Series: Algorithm

 When calculating the spectrums within each segment of time series, the most widely used method is Fast Fourier Transformation (FFT).
 However, in FFT, a problem is that spectral density function is estimated on Nyguist frequency.
 If so, time series with different length is estimated on different set of Fourier frequency.
 So when calculating the integral in $R(\tau_1,\ldots,\tau_K)$, we cannot align the frequencies where spectral density functions $f_k$ and $f$ are estimated.
 Our method is that we first choose a set of frequencies, denoted by $\Lambda$, then apply Discrete Fourier Transformation on $\Lambda$ for every subset of samples, which will solve the alignment problem naturally.

-For BIC criterion, usually dynamic programming will be applied first, then calculate values of BIC criterion for all $L\leq K_{\mathrm{max}}$.
+For BIC criterion, usually Dynamic Programming will be applied first, then the values of BIC criterion for all $L\leq K_{\mathrm{max}}$ will be calculated.
 Obviously, this will increase complexity.
-Killick et al. (2012) proposed a method called Pruned Exact Linear Time (PELT), which would significantly reduce computation complexity.
-The main idea is that when a new sample is included, check all the remaining locations before new sample, if the objective function, decreases to the extent that is larger than the penalty term $C_N$.
-Remove those locations which do not satisfy the condition, and add the next sample into our calculation until the end.
-The cardinality of the set of all remaining locations is the estimated number of change points and the elements in that set will be the estimated change points.
-Under some assumptions, the computation complexity is linear with respect to sample size.
+Killick \textsl{et al}.
+(2012) proposed a method called Pruned Exact Linear Time (PELT), which would significantly reduce computational complexity.
+The main idea is that when a new sample is included, check all the remaining locations before new sample.
+If the objective function decreases to the extent that it is larger than the penalty term $C_N$, those locations which do not satisfy the condition will be removed and the next sample will be added into our calculation until the end.
+The cardinality of the set of all remaining locations is the estimated number of change points and the elements within will be the estimated change points.
+Under some assumptions, the computational complexity is linear with respect to sample size.

 In BIC criterion, another problem is how to choose $C_N$.
 Although we can set $C_N$ to satisfy conditions in Theorem \ref{BICconsist3}, this choice may be too large which leads to underestimation of $K$.
 To overcome this difficulty, we first choose a length, which equals $ml$, then compute the median, denoted by $me_{\mathrm{BIC}}$, for all values of the function below: